 First Time in Phuket – Phuket FAQs

-Phuket travel – sharing tips, useful travel info, frequently asked questions, things you should know before you go and even more once you arrive in Phuket.
+Phuket Travel Guide: sharing tips, useful travel info, frequently asked questions, things you should know before you go and even more once you arrive in Phuket.
 These are the little things we gathered that can make a difference during your holiday.
-There is a lot to say to help you enjoy your stay while avoiding problems, so bookmark this page as we try to add as questions arise.
+There is a lot to say to help you enjoy your stay while avoiding problems, so bookmark this page as we try to add to it as questions arise.

 Before you go and on arrival